dch42/ipx/README.md

 # ipx

-`ipx` is a quick script to locally extract and sanely organize audio files from an iPod.
+`ipx` is a quick script to extract audio files from an iPod and sanely organize the files locally.

 ## Usage